Approaches and the flow – leveraging Machine Learning and Predictive Analytics for SAP S/4HANA

 The data input and data output parameters are available as part of the predictive scenario created and various different predictive models can be created with different datasets and tested out for the results since this is already embedded into the S/4 business process.
 We will discuss about the functioning of these models in the context of the different use cases in a later blog.
 One important point to note is that you will need to use the SAP Fiori Apps with the Analytics specialist role to train and apply these embedded predictive models.
 Though this will be discussed at length in my upcoming blogs, here is a quick reference to the SAP help portal on how to configure the consumption of these predictive models.

-Now let us look into the process flow of how ML services are consumed from the SAP Cloud Platform by the SAP S/4HANA business processes in the context of leveraging the Data Intelligence Platform.
-Prior to leveraging the Data Intelligence platform, the Leonardo ML foundation framework is utilized to build the training models, deploy them and create the inferences which would help configure the communication scenarios with the SAP S/4HANA business processes.
-This helps the deployed ML services on SCP to be consumed accordingly by the SAP S/4HANA business processes.
-Let us now look into the new concept of leveraging the Data Intelligence platform for the creation of training and inference pipelines as provided in the picture below.
+Now let us look into the process flow of how ML services are consumed from the SAP Business Technology Platform by the SAP S/4HANA business processes in the context of leveraging SAP Data Intelligence and/or SAP AI business services.
+Prior to leveraging SAP Data Intelligence, the Leonardo ML foundation framework is utilized to build the training models, deploy them and create the inferences which would help configure the communication scenarios with the SAP S/4HANA business processes.
+This helps the deployed ML services on SAP BTP to be consumed accordingly by the SAP S/4HANA business processes.
+Let us now look into the new concept of leveraging SAP Data Intelligence for the creation of training and inference pipelines as provided in the picture below.

-As explained here in the above picture, there are 2 steps in the creation of the training process flow and inference process flow with the Data intelligence platform using the ML foundation services.
+As explained here in the above picture, there are 2 steps in the creation of the training process flow and inference process flow with SAP Data intelligence using the ML foundation services.

 Leveraging Predictive services in the SAP Analytics Cloud: